PBorocz/manage/README.md

 verbose = true
 ```

-- Other command-line defaults that can be set in this section are: `confirm`, `dry-run`/`live` (these last two are mutually-exclusive).
+- Other command-line defaults that can be set in this section are: `confirm` and `dry-run`.

 ### Example